Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/building-drivetrain.typ

         #nb_heading([2023/07/21], level: 1)
         1. Cut 3 30 long C-channels to serve as the perpendicular braces
-        2. Mounted the 30 long C-channels to the other 30 long C-channels from before ], image("/assets/drivetrain/build-log/3.jpg"),
+        2. Mounted the 30 long C-channels to the other 30 long C-channels from before
+        #nb_admonition(type: "note", [
+          We did not have the required 84 tooth gears and 4" omni wheels required to finish the drivetrain, so we'll have to wait till they arrive.
+        ])
+      ],
+      image("/assets/drivetrain/build-log/3.jpg"),
       image("/assets/drivetrain/build-log/4.jpg"),